Colorado-OS/Grasshopper/README.md

 We will show how an in person signature exchange can be done to strengthen certain security properties of the exchange by reducing sybil attack vectors.
 Future versions could incorporate [Minimal Anti-Collusion Infrastructure](https://github.com/appliedzkp/maci) to further expand into use cases where collusion resistance is needed.

-In generic example, the License Minter would be the state of Colorado and the License Applicant would be the individual applying for the license or pass.
+In an generic example, the License Minter would be the state of Colorado and the License Applicant would be the individual applying for the license or pass.

 1) Initiate Application - The License Minter displays an address to the License Applicant to initiate the application - **The applicant initiates the application process by sending an transaction to License Minter address**.
 This step can optionally require the license applicant to submit a fee with the transaction.